distribworks/dkron/docs/index.md

-# Dcron - Distributed cron
+# Dcron - Distributed, fault tolerant job scheduling system

 Welcome to the Dcron documentation!
 This is the reference guide on how to use Drcon.
 If you want a getting started guide refer to the [getting started guide](getting-started/) of the Dcron documentation.